aidee-health/embody-codec/CONTRIBUTING.md

 poetry update
 ```

-Changes are made to the _pyproject.toml_ file.
+Changes are made to the _pyproject.toml_ file and the _poetry.lock_ file

 ## How to perform a release

 To do a release:

-- Create a new branch
+- Create a new branch (or use an existing one if appropriate)
-- Run `poetry version`
+- Run `poetry version <new version number>`
+- Push and create a pull request
+- Merge pull request after approval

+On merge, a release will be generated automatically, with all pull requests as
+changes in the release note.